-This cross-sectional study was based on an epidemiological survey from 2004, for which 1,862 people (697 males and 1,165 females) enrolled when a routine public health survey was conducted by their local governments in Tadami Town, Tateiwa Village, and Ina Village of Fukushima Prefecture.
-Their ages ranged from 19 to 93 years18).
-Of the 1,862 survey participants, 459 agreed to undergo lumbar spine MRI for additional assessment.
-Participants with no cerebral infarction or bleeding history who could walk independently were included.
-The exclusion criteria were if they were unable to walk independently, fill out questionnaires due to visual impairment, or had ever undergone brain or spinal surgery.
-Those without sufficient imaging findings in all classifications or those with missing questionnaire data were excluded, leaving 239 who were analysed in the present study (Figure 1).
+This cross-sectional study was based on the epidemiological survey from 2004, a total of 1862 people (697 males and 1165 females) enrolled when the public health survey was conducted by their local governments at Tadami Town, Tateiwa Village, and Ina Village in Fukushima Prefecture.
+Their age ranged from 19 to 93 years old.
+Four hundred fifty-nine of 1862 agreed to undergo MRI for lumbar spine as the additional assessment.
+Participants who had not cerebral infarction or bleeding history and could walk independently were included.
+The exclusion criteria were if they were unable to walk independently, full out questionnaires due to visual impairment, had ever undergone brain or spinal surgery.
+Insufficient imaging findings of all classifications and missing data of questionnaire were excluded, finally, 239 of them were analysed in the present study (Figure 1).